mgiulio/smooth-scrolling/article.md

 ## Jump.js

-Jump.js is written in vanilla JavaScript(ES6), without any external dependencies.
+Jump.js is written in vanilla JavaScript, ES6 flavor, without any external dependencies.
 It is a small utility, being only about 42 [SLOC](https://en.wikipedia.org/wiki/Source_lines_of_code). but the size of the provided minified bundle is around 2.67 KB because it had to be transpiled.
 A [Demo](http://callmecavs.com/jump.js/) is available on the Github project page.

 As suggested by the library name,  it provides only the jump, that is, the animated change of the scrollbar position from its current position to the destination, specified  providing either a element, its DOM node or the relative CSS selector, or a distance, a positive or negative number value.